The Best Tips and Products for Healthy, Beautiful Teeth

 "The alcohol dries the surface of teeth and restorations thus making the teeth more prone to darkening," he says.
 He also advises patients to sip coffee, red wine and dark sodas through a straw, since these daily treats can contribute to yellowing.
 Not sure what will compromise your bright white smile?
 "A good rule of thumb: Anything that will stain a white shirt will stain your teeth," Dr. Layliev says.

 How to Brush Your Teeth Without a Toothbrush

-While brushing and flossing is "the very best way to clean teeth," according to Layliev, certain foods can help naturally scrub your smile if you're caught unprepared.
-When you can't brush, nosh on fibrous fruits and veggies like spinach, lettuce, broccoli and apples-- their crunchy textures help eliminate build-up.
+While brushing and flossing is "the very best way to clean teeth," according to Dr. Layliev, certain foods can help naturally scrub your smile in a pinch.
+When you can't brush, nosh on fibrous fruits and veggies like spinach, lettuce, broccoli, and apples-their crunchy textures help eliminate build-up.
 For fresher breath, chew on all-natural bacteria-busters like parsley, cilantro, and mint.
-Cucumbers also contain "odor-fighting phytochemicals," Layliev says.
+Cucumbers also contain "odor-fighting phytochemicals," Dr. Layliev says.

 How to Prevent Bleeding Gums

-Somewhere along the way it was drilled into us that we have to brush after imbibing, and for the most part that's true.
-But according to research, there's a glaring exception to that rule-of-tooth.
-If you're sipping on drinks containing citric or phosphoric acid -- i.e. fruit juices and sodas -- wait a full hour before brushing, says Kenton A. Ross of the Academy of General Dentistry.
+According to recent research, there's a glaring exception to the rule of brushing your teeth directly after a round of drinks.
+If you're sipping on drinks containing citric or phosphoric acid—i.e. fruit juices and sodas—wait a full hour before brushing, says Kenton Ross of the Academy of General Dentistry.
 "The acid in the drink weakens the enamel and brushing can then remove microscopic amounts of that important enamel layer."
-Give your mouth a swish with cool water to dilute the acid then brush up later.
+Give your mouth a swish with cool water to dilute the acid, then brush up later.